Dragon8029/100-days-of-code/Attempt6.md

 Continued working through the Udemy React course.
 Didn't find as much time as I would have liked, but some progress is better than none.

 ---

+## D57/100:
+*Oct 2, 2019*

+Continued following along with the Udemy React course.

+---

+## D58/100:
+*Oct 3, 2019*

+Carried on working through the Udemy React course.
+I'm finding it difficult to concentrate on it currently.
+And the instructor likes to jump around, and is not clear on what he is doing all the time.

+---